solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Entra Users and Groups (Optional)

-You can use Microsoft Entra Groups to assign permissions in Azure Database for PostgreSQL.
+You can use Microsoft Entra Groups to assign permissions in Azure Database for PostgreSQL Flexible Server.
 If you have access to create groups, you can attempt these next set of labs:

 - Switch to the Azure Portal
 - Open the **Microsoft Entra ID** app